Spring Allergies: Optometrists’ Tips To Soothe Your Eyes

 • Dry eyes

-Eye drops can provide a great deal of relief, but you need to be careful when choosing which eye drop to use.
-Basic artificial tears, which may be labeled “lubricating,” can help wash out any allergens in your eyes, and these are safe to use as long as they are solely “lubricating” drops.
+Eye drops can provide a great deal of relief, but you need to be careful about which you choose.
+Artificial tears, which may be labeled “lubricating,” help remove allergens from your eyes.
+These are safe to use as long as they are solely “lubricating” drops.
+These eye drops will often say “preservative-free” on the packaging.

-If you feel that the over-the-counter eye drops or oral antihistamines aren’t helping you sufficiently, give us a call.
+Call us If you feel OTC eye drops or oral antihistamines aren’t helping you sufficiently.
 You may need a prescription for stronger medication that will provide more relief.

-Be aware of the pollen count in your area and limit your time outdoors when pollen counts are at their highest, which is usually mid-morning and early evening.
-You might want to follow a website such as accuweather.com so that you’re aware if the pollen count is high on any given day.
+Pollen is a major allergy trigger so be aware of the pollen count in your area.
+Limit your time outdoors when they’re at their highest.
+This is usually mid-morning and early evening.
+You can use weather apps and websites to stay aware if the pollen count is high on any given day.
 On those days, try to stay indoors as much as possible.

-You also want to make sure that you’re using high-quality allergen-trapping filters for your air-conditioning system, and replace the filters as instructed by the manufacturer.
-Keep your windows closed and use air conditioning at home and in your car to limit pollen in your house and car.
+In your home, it can be helpful to use high-quality air filters for your air conditioning system that trap allergens.
+It’s important to replace the filters as instructed by the manufacturer.
+Keep your windows closed and use air conditioning at home and in your car to limit pollen exposure.

-When you do go outdoors, wear wraparound sunglasses to keep pollen away from your eyes, even if it’s cloudy—allergens don’t go underground just because it’s not sunny.
+When you do go outdoors, wear wraparound sunglasses to keep pollen away from your eyes.
+This is true even if it’s cloudy since allergens don’t go underground just because it’s not sunny.

 3. Try Cleanses & Compresses

-As hard as it may be, avoid rubbing your eyes if they are itching or burning actually will make your symptoms worse.
-Rubbing your eyes releases more histamine, which is what’s causing your eyes to feel dry, itchy, watery, or irritated.
+Avoid rubbing your eyes if they’re irritated since it can make your symptoms worse.
+Rubbing your eyes releases more histamine, which is what causes your eyes to feel dry, itchy, or watery.

-Instead, gently cleanse your eyelids and eyelashes with a warm washcloth anytime after you’ve been outdoors and before going to bed.
-This will remove any pollen from your eyelids and eyelashes that could cause irritation while you sleep.
+Instead, cleanse your eyelids and lashes with a warm washcloth.
+Do this any time after you’ve been outdoors and before bed.
+It will remove pollen that could cause irritation while you sleep.

 Applying a cold compress to your eyes can also bring a surprising amount of relief.
-After you’ve cleansed your eyelids and eyelashes with a warm washcloth, use a clean washcloth dampened with cold water.
+After using a warm washcloth, use a clean one dampened with cold water.
 This should help to reduce eye itchiness and swelling.

 4. Manage Or Limit Contact Lens Use